smartdevicelink/sdl_evolution/proposals/nnnn-button_subscription_response_from_hmi.md

 ## Introduction
-Proposed to change `OnButtonSubscription` notification to `SubscribeButton` request/resoponse,`UnsubscribeButton` request/response to HMI.
+Proposed to change `OnButtonSubscription` notification to `SubscribeButton` request/response,`UnsubscribeButton` request/response to HMI.

 ## Motivation

-All SDL subscriptions (vehicleData, InteriorVehicleData) have verry similar scheme of work.
+All SDL subscriptions (vehicleData, InteriorVehicleData) have very similar scheme of work.
-SDL send request to HMI and wait for succesful response.
+SDL send request to HMI and wait for successful response.

-ButtonSubscription is the only one subscription that has dirrefent scheme of work, to keep consistency and be able to check HMI errors button subscription should alse be done by request\response scheme.
+ButtonSubscription is the only one subscription that has different scheme of work, to keep consistency and be able to check HMI errors button subscription should else be done by request\response scheme.

 Before sending response to mobile SDL should be sure that HMI proceed this subscription.
-Noitifcaiton has no mechanism to check that subscribtion was proceed successfuly, it shoould be done with request/response.
+Notification has no mechanism to check that subscription was proceed successfully, it should be done with request/response.

 ## Proposed solution